 Setup the Basic Services

-The apartment owner or company will probably handle most things like water, sewer, and garbage.
-But you’ll need to do a few basic services.
+The apartment owner or company will probably handle most things like water, sewer, and garbage as part of your monthly rental fee.
+But you’ll need to establish a few basic services.

-- For Internet and/or cable — Comcast and AT&T are the go-to options
+- For Internet and/or cable – Internet service is a must.
+Comcast and AT&T are the go-to options here in town.

-It shouldn’t take longer than an afternoon to get these situated.
+It shouldn’t take longer than an afternoon to get these services set up.

 Update Your Address